Sign up to get the latest news and developments in technology, business analytics, data science and Polestar

 There is a connection between all the data represented by going through different phases that one might find necessary using the same data for various parameters and showing continuity across the values.

 This practice is a very short and important one.
 When you focus too much on the beautification of the dashboard you might lose sight of its usability.
-So the next time you perfect your design, try testing it with the end users.
+So the next time you perfect your power bi dashboard design, try testing it with the end users.
 This would also keep the end-users in the loop about the progress and workings of the design.

 If you are reading this, Congratulations on making it this far!!
 We are sure you must have at least one takeaway from the data.
 But again if you still feel you want to know more, keep reading!